oullin/content/engineering/2025-11-21-demystifying-the-go-maps.md

 When you assign or retrieve a value, Go hashes your key.
 It then splits that hash into two parts to do two different jobs:

 - **Low-Order Bits (LOB): The GPS** Go uses the lower bits of the hash to decide **which bucket** your key belongs to.
-If you have 8 buckets, the last 3 bits are used to find the index (0-7).
+If you have 8 buckets, the last 3 bits determine the index (0-7).
 - **High-Order Bits (HOB): The Security Guard** Go takes the top 8 bits of the hash and calls it the **Tophash**.
 It stores this single byte in the `[ 8 Tophashes ]` array at the very start of the bucket.

 When searching for a key, the runtime first compares these Tophashes.
 Comparing a single byte is incredibly fast.
-If the Tophash doesn't match, Go doesn't bother checking the full key (which might be a long string).
-It only checks the actual key in memory if the Tophash is a match.
+If the Tophash doesn't match, Go doesn't bother checking the whole key (which might be a long string).
+It only checks the actual key in memory if the Tophash matches.

 ## Handling Traffic Jams (Overflow)